 Find a Turnaround Company

 Do your research, buy a discounted business on the upswing, stay patient.
 Once in a while, a company will go through a horrible bankruptcy and end up restructuring (or getting bought out).
-Perhaps it can get out from under huge amounts of debt or it has a lot of inventory or capital equipment or real estate or patents or other valuable assets that are worth something to an acquirer.
+Perhaps it can get out from under huge amounts of debt or it has a lot of inventory or capital equipment or real estate or patents or other valuable assets, even if they'll only end up sold off.

 Maybe it just needs some extra love and attention to get the business back in order.